 We have a very well stocked library at Braywood and pride ourselves with a dedicated member of staff as librarian.
 Each child visits the library each Thursday and is allowed to borrow a book for a week.
-The library is also used by all teachers and children.
+All teachers and children also use the library.
 The literacy coordinator works closely with the librarian suggesting suitable titles to enhance TOPIC resources.